-Medicare processes over one billion Fee-for-Service FFS claims a year.3 To do this properly - to "pay it right" - Medicare contractors must determine whether the claim is submitted by a legitimate provider or supplier for an item or services that is covered, reasonable and necessary, and properly documented in the medical record.4
+Medicare processes over one billion Fee-for-Service (FFS) claims a year.
+To do this properly - to "pay it right" - Medicare uses a variety of tools, including provider enrollment, data analysis, investigations, and review of medical records.

-In FY 2019, CMS's program integrity activities, including both the prevention and recovery of improper payments, saved Medicare an estimated \$13.8 billion and produced a
+In FY 2020, CMS's program integrity activities saved Medicare an estimated \$11.8 billion and produced a return on investment (ROI) of \$7.4 to 1 (see Table 3 for activity-specific

-Please note that not all Medicare program integrity-related activities are funded under section 1893 of the Act and not all Medicaid program integrity activities are funded under section 1936 of the Act.
+&lt;sup>1 Please note that not all Medicare program integrity-related activities are funded under section 1893 of the Act and not all Medicaid program integrity activities are funded under section 1936 of the Act.
 As such, this report includes other Medicare and Medicaid program integrity activities to provide a more complete view of CMS's program integrity activities.
 For example, where applicable in this report, we have described activities conducted by the program integrity units of the states that enhance the overall integrity of the Medicaid program, even if they are not funded under section 1936 of the Act.
 In addition, for the purposes of this document, the term "provider" may refer to a provider, supplier, physician, or non-physician practitioner, and the term may represent an individual or an organization.